Neptune fitted kitchens review

 How Neptune kitchens compare to others

-If you want a luxurious, high-end kitchen, but you don’t want to be limited to the traditional aesthetic, Magnet is your best bet.
-Magnet offers 18 kitchen ranges in three styles with luxurious finishes, full design consultation and comprehensive aftercare support.
+If you want a luxurious, high-end kitchen, but you don’t want to be limited to the traditional aesthetic that Neptune offers, Magnet is your best bet.
+The company offers 18 kitchen ranges in 3 styles with luxurious finishes, full design consultation and comprehensive aftercare support.

 Suffolk kitchen pantry unit in light pink.